Intuitive-Systems/open-taxonomy/README.md

 ## 🧑‍💻 Contributing

 We welcome contributions!
-Before merging any changes, you'll need to sign the Shopify CLA.
-A friendly robot will guide you when you open your first PR 🤖.
+However, PRs will be delayed until the Open Taxonomy approaches a `STABLE` release.

 ## 📅 Releases